-Your military career has provided you with significant experience of operational, strategic, and people management matters – all of which are valued by civilian employers – but have you considered a role that allows you to influence the direction and impact of an entire organisation?
+Your military career has provided you with significant experience of operational, strategic, and people management matters – all of which are valued by civilian employers.

 According to the 1991 Cadbury Report, non-executive directors “should bring an independent judgement to bear on issues of strategy, performance and resources including key appointments and standards of conduct”.
 But what do Non-Executive Directors and Trustees actually do?A non-executive director (NED) is a member of an organisation’s board of directors but is not part of the executive team.
 A NED does not typically engage in day-to-day management matters but, importantly, gets involved in shaping policy and planning, acts in the interests of share or stakeholders, and keeps a weather eye to the practices of the executive directors.